Last Updated on 03/31/26 by Rose Palmer

 Public spaces forward to aft:

-Princess Theater lower level – the venue for evening shows and performances.
+Princess Theater lower level – the venue for evening shows, performances, and enrichment lectures.

-Gatsby’s Casino and bar and the Speakeasy Cigar Lounge – plenty of options for those that like to gamble.
-Note that smoking is allowed in this space.
+Gatsby’s Casino and bar – plenty of options for those who like to gamble.
+Note that smoking was allowed in this space when I was on board.

 Shops of Princess – plenty of choices for browsing and buying.

-DaVinci Dining Room – this is where Club Class dining was located (and was where I ate my dining room meals) as well as where afternoon tea is served.
+DaVinci Dining Room – this dining room was available for breakfast and lunch on sea days, and dinner every evening (the Princess Patter had all the information about the dining rooms).
+This was also where Reserve dining was located (and was where I ate my dining room meals) as well as where afternoon tea was served.

-Botticelli Dining Room – note that you can only access this dining room from the aft lift area.
+Botticelli Dining Room – this main dining room was only accessible from the aft lift area and was only open for dinner.

 Deck 7 – Promenade